QingYunA/yunqing-blog/src/content/posts/en/How-to-verify-Google-Search-Console-for-a-domain-purchased-on-Vercel.md

 title: How to verify Google Search Console for a domain purchased on Vercel
 published: 2025-08-25
 description: How to verify Google Search Console for a domain purchased on Vercel
-tags: [vercel, google search console, domain]
+tags: ['vercel', 'google search console', 'domain']
 category: Learning
-draft: false
+draft: False
+slug: how-to-verify-google-search-console-for-a-domain-p
 ---

 # How to verify Google Search Console for a domain purchased on Vercel